 • Income-Contingent Repayment Plan (ICR Plan)

-Although this type of plan may trim monthly loan payments once approved, it could cost borrowers more in interest over the life of the loan.
+Although this type of plan may trim monthly loan payments, it could cost borrowers more in interest over the life of the loan.

-So, once a borrower’s financial or employment situation improves, they may want to switch to an alternative repayment plan.
+So, once your financial or employment situation improves, you may want to switch to an alternative repayment plan.

 Public Service Loan Forgiveness (PSLF) Program

-Having been employed in certain public sector jobs may also qualify some borrowers for student loan forgiveness.
+Having been previously employed in certain public sector jobs may also qualify some borrowers for student loan forgiveness if unemployed.

 By definition, loan forgiveness means that the remaining amount owed is, well, forgiven—the borrower is no longer bound to pay it back.